smartdevicelink/sdl_requirements/detailed_docs/API/OnDriverDistraction/OnDriverDistraction_UC.md

 _Expected:_
 2. SDL checks if OnDriverDistraction notification is valid
 3. SDL internally stores the values for `<state>`
-4. SDL transfers OnDriverDistraction notification with the last known (actual) state to this mobile app right after the app changes HMILevel to any other than NONE
+4. SDL sends OnDriverDistraction notification with the last known (actual) state to this mobile app right after the app changes HMILevel to any other than NONE

 **Exception 1:**
 c.1 Mob app in NONE HMILevel is allowed to get OnDriverDistraction notification by Policies